• Skip to main content

 I’m not sure if anything has shaped me over the years as much as traveling alone.
 When there is no one else to rely on, you learn to rely on yourself.

-Every time you have a small solo triumph, such as successfully navigating the subway in St Petersburg, Russia (no easy feat) or having a meal at the opulent Le Cirque in Vegas by yourself (a very easy and enjoyable feat), you build up your self confidence inch by inch – and that adds up to a more powerful you.
+Every time you have a small solo triumph, such as successfully navigating the subway in St Petersburg, Russia (no easy feat) or having a meal at the opulent Le Cirque in Vegas by yourself (a very easy and enjoyable feat), you build up your self confidence inch by inch.

-You learn to lean on others
+You Learn to Lean on Others

-One of the most marvellous things about solo travel is that – hopefully – you learn that the world is a kind place.
 I can’t count the times I’ve been helped out by strangers, from the Korean woman who insisted I take her umbrella during a downpour in Seoul (literally, she ran away before I could say no) to the doctor in Paris who stopped charging me after I was felled by infected spider bites and needed repeated visits.
-Knowing how caring our global culture can be makes cultural diversity just that much more wonderful.

-Of course this is undermined by the rude desk clerk at the tourism office at the train station in Munich (Yes, it’s 10 years later and I still haven’t forgotten you!) or the bus driver in England who lied and told me I was on the wrong bus, but overall, the good people I’ve met have outweighed the bad by about 400 to 1.
-Which just goes to show there are more Dumbledores than Voldemorts in this world.
+Of course this is undermined by the rude desk clerk at the tourism office at the train station in Munich.
+(Yes, it’s 10 years later and I still haven’t forgotten you!)
+Or the bus driver in England who lied and told me I was on the wrong bus.

 Ah, the joys of meeting new people on the road.
 What is it about travel that makes people friendlier?
 I think it makes me friendlier, especially if I’m alone.

 While many people list loneliness as being one of their biggest fears about traveling alone, I look at it as opportunity.
-Think of all of those people around the world just waiting to be your friend.
-(PS: Use caution, obviously.
-Not everyone has your best interests at heart.)
+Think of all of those people around the world waiting to be your friend.

 Travelling solo, Wandering Carol at Keemala Phuket

-The bliss of solo travel
+The bliss of solo travel.
+This was me alone in Thailand

-There are so many ways to meet solo travelers.
-Often it just happens by chance, and because you’re more open to it than you might be at home.
 Once, when I was forced to wait in an (endless) lineup to get into the Grand Palace in Bangkok, I started talking to the woman in front of me, and then the woman behind me, and the woman behind her, and we ended up being a close knit posse that toured every sight in Bangkok over the next five days, including a snake farm.
 Ick.

-If you’re not quite so lucky as to get stuck in a horrendous lineup, then be thankful for technology because there’s an app for that.
+If you’re not quite so lucky as to get stuck in a horrendous lineup in Bangkok, then be thankful for technology because there’s an app for that.
 Seriously.
 Apps like Tourlina help women find other women travelers as well as female locals.
-(And no, it’s not a dating site.
-Those are a whole other kettle of fish.
-(PS: Why would anyone have a kettle full of fish?)

-Whether you’re a seasoned traveler or a nervous beginner, solo travel has its good points and its bad points.
 Personally, I wouldn’t give it up for the world, because the world – or at least a taste of it – is what I stand to gain.

 fall scene of forest and lake in killarney national park